Director of Cardiac Imaging, Bill Shirkey, shares his experience with using handheld ultrasound.

 The world is facing a global pandemic with unknown implications, and there’s a new risk factor impacting the heart: COVID-19.
 Patients with underlying heart disease or diabetes are at higher risk of severe illness for COVID-19.

 Because of this, ultrasound of the heart, which can be performed at the bedside, has become a key tool for clinicians while treating and monitoring COVID-19 patients.
-Ultrasound helps healthcare providers by quickly gathering information on a patient’s heart condition in a consistent, repeatable way.
+Handheld ultrasound helps healthcare providers by quickly gathering information on a patient’s heart condition in a consistent, repeatable way.
 It has proven useful as it is easy to clean and transport in and out of the small, negative pressure rooms being used to isolate patients.

-With the cardiac implications of COVID-19 coming to the forefront, GE Healthcare interviewed Bill Shirkey, Director of Cardiac Imaging at Naples Community Hospital System in Florida, to learn more about the use of ultrasound for monitoring patients with cardiac complications and his experience during the pandemic.
+With the cardiac implications of COVID-19 coming to the forefront, GE Healthcare interviewed Bill Shirkey, Director of Cardiac Imaging at Naples Community Hospital System in Florida, to learn more about the use of handheld ultrasound for monitoring patients with cardiac complications and his experience during the pandemic.

 Can you just tell us about what your current role is and what it entails?

 Bill Shirkey: I’m a unique person here at Naples Community Hospital because I’m an administrative director that does clinical work too.
 I have administrative director responsibilities, but I do a full day’s worth of scanning on top of it.
 I basically scan more advanced type of disease or for therapies.
 I do a lot of 3D and strain work in the outpatient facility.
 I actually see more oncology and pulmonology patients than I do cardiology patients.
 Within the hospitals, I’m pretty much the go to person for 3D imaging.

 How has COVID-19 impacted the facilities that you oversee?